sajayantony/wg-reference-types/docs/proposals/PROPOSAL_A.md

 ### API Path

-The `referrers` api are provided on the [distribution-spec][oci-distribution-spec] paths as described below.
+The `referrers` api is provided on the [distribution-spec][oci-distribution-spec] paths as described below.
 The path of the referrers api provides consistent namespace/repository paths, enabling registry operators to implement consistent auth access, using existing tokens for content.

 **template:**